How to Start Your Own Online Magazine in 2025

 2. Types of digital magazines

 Today, online magazines can be found in many different formats.
 They can be standalone publications on the web like this one from Nestle, they can be native apps for iOS or Android like this one from the Economist, or they can be part of a magazine subscription service like Zinio or Kindle Newsstand.
+Additionally, many online magazines offer newsletters to keep readers updated on the latest content and news.

 Below, we’ll talk about different types of digital magazines and rate them based on the effort each takes to create and the impact they’re likely to make.